garbles/concave/README.md

 };
 ```

+### Going back and forth between Lens and Value

-### Should use() render?
+### Should use() re-render?

-Finally, `use()` accepts an optional "should update" argument to decide whether it should update.
+Whether it's iterating an array or switching on a [discriminated union](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html#union-exhaustiveness-checking), you will need to call `Lens.use()` in order to access the underlying data and decide _what_ to render.
+The "should update" argument is an optional way to decide whether `Lens.use()` should trigger a re-render.
+Specifically, it provides a convenient way to define the data dependencies for the component—not unlike the dependency array for `useEffect`, `useCallback`, etc.

 By default, the behavior is to render when the values are no longer strictly equal.
-If you do wish to define this argument it can be one of the following:
+The following is a list of ways to define "should update",

 1. `true`: Noop.
 Will inherit the default behavior.
-2. `false`: Will never update.
+2. `false`: Will never re-render.
-3. `(prev: A, next: A) => boolean`: Same as the React `shouldComponentUpdate`.
+3. `(prev: A, next: A) => boolean`: Similar to React's `shouldComponentUpdate`.
-4. `(keyof A)[]`: Will re-render only when any of the listed keys change.
+4. `(keyof A)[]`: Will only render when any of the listed keys change.
 5. `{ [K in keyof A]: ShouldUpdate<A[K]> }`: Will recursively apply these rules to values and ignore any keys that are not provided.

-Here some examples of how you might write "should update",
+Here are some examples,

 ```ts
 /**